sigopt/sigopt-examples/reinforcement-learning/README.md

 ## Setup

 1. `git clone https://github.com/sigopt/sigopt-examples.git`
-2. Install requirements `pip install -r requirements.txt`
+2. `cd sigopt-examples/reinforcement-learning`
-3. `cd sigopt-examples/reinforcement-learning`
+3. Install requirements.
+For Linux: `sudo ./setup-linux.sh`.
+For Mac OS X: `sudo ./setup-osx.sh`
 4. Add your SigOpt [API token](https://sigopt.com/docs/overview/authentication) to line 10 of `dqn.py`
 5. Execute the script by running: `python dqn.py`
 6. Once the SigOpt optimization loop is initiated, you can track the progress on your [experiment dashboard](https://sigopt.com/experiments).